Kids Home for Summer? How Real Estate Agents Can Remain Productive

-Many real estate agents are still working remotely, even post-pandemic.
+Many people are still working remotely, even post-pandemic.
 If you have a neighbor in the same boat, sync up with them and agree to share child-watching duties.
 Could they watch your kids Tuesdays, while you watch theirs Thursdays?
 This can give you both guaranteed work time and make it easier to do off-site tasks like attending an open house or showing a property to a client.

 4. Take advantage of bedtime.

 Once the kiddos are in bed (at night or for naps), use that time to do non-timely tasks, like updating your website, catching up on client emails, or writing listing descriptions.
 The more of these items you can knock out before they get up, the easier that next day will go.